Members are used for registering and authenticating external users of an Umbraco installation (ie. forum members, intranet users and so forth).

 There is a default Member Type that can be used to create members.
-You can of course customize it to fit your needs or create your own from scratch.
+You can, of course, customize it to fit your needs or create your own Member Type from scratch.

-Go to Members section, click the menu icon next to Members in the member tree and select Member.
-Members have a number mandatory properties.
-So aside from filling out the name you will need to fill out Login, Email and Password on the Properties tab before the member can be saved.
+Members have a number of mandatory properties.
+So aside from filling out the name, you will need to fill out Login, Email and the two Password fields in the Properties group before a member can be saved.

-There is also a number of default properties on the Membership tab:
+There is also a number of default properties in the Membership group:

-Once the member is created and saved you can access it by expanding the members tree and click All Members to get a list view (with real time search) or select the member type to filter by, by selecting it in the Members tree.
+Once the Member is created and saved you can access it by expanding the Members tree and clicking All Members to get a list view.
+You can also view members of a specific type by selecting the member type in the Members tree.

 Creating a Member Type